How is a pension split in a divorce?

 Pension offsetting

-If a pension sharing order or pension attachment order does not appeal to you, then we can discuss if off-setting would better meet your needs.
+If a pension sharing order or pension attachment order does not appeal to you, then we can discuss if pension off-setting would better meet your needs.
 This is where each party retains their own pension funds, but the spouse with the lower (or even no) pension receives some additional asset instead.
 This is typically a larger share of equity in the family home or a lump sum of money.

 - the marriage has been a short one and it is not equitable to divide the pension fund;